cockroachdb/docs/v21.1/import.md

 If the table schema specifies foreign keys into tables that do not exist yet, the `WITH skip_foreign_keys` shown may be needed.
 For more information, see the list of [import options](#import-options).

 For the command above to succeed, you need to have created the dump file with specific flags to `pg_dump`.
-For more information, see [Migrate from Postgres][postgres].
+For more information, see [Migrate from Postgres](migrate-from-postgres.html).

 ### Import a CockroachDB dump file